Moxxie3/erwin-build/README.md

 This README provides instructions on how to install the Erwin Submission GUI using the provided `install.py` script.

+forked by Moxxie adding more here soon to what i want to do and stuffs

 ## Prerequisites

 1. Python 3.7 or higher